systemgenes/lookin/README.md

 DESCRIPTION

-lookin tool is a text searching tool present in all the files in a given directory and its sub-directories.
+lookin tool is a text searching tool which searches a text present in all the files in a given directory and its sub-directories.
 It also contains a command line interface which has been implemented using n-curses library.

 MAILING LIST